 Inspired by this marital banter, he decided to try to invent a home coffee machine that would replicate the coffee which had brewed a particular coffee bar in Rome hugely popular.

-It wasn’t until 11 years later in 1986 that Nespresso machines were launched – and this was only thanks to him getting himself an assignment to Nestle in Japan where he could pitch the idea to the CEO there.
+It wasn’t until 11 years later on. in 1986 that Nespresso machines were launched – and this was only thanks to him getting himself an assignment to Nestle in Japan where he could pitch the idea to the CEO there.

 There are Lavazza pod machines (which Eric Favre also invented!), other disk and capsule machines, and there are even different types of Nespresso machines these days, so finding the perfect pod machine for you probably isn’t as humble a task as it may seem.